Sanctuary Cohorts 2017

 Q. Does our congregation need to have "declared Sanctuary" or be willing and prepared to offer physical sanctuary to undocumented immigrants in order to participate in the cohort?

 A. No. While we encourage all congregations to declare Sanctuary as a powerful act of solidarity and commitment, there are also many other ways to be involved in the broader work of immigrant justice.
 As we will explore in the Cohort, the concept and work of "sanctuary" can be understood quite broadly - and at the heart of this Cohort initiative is the ongoing work of building relationships and deepening our faith and active commitment to "standing with" all whose safety is at risk.

 Q. Does every member of our Core Team need to be able to attend every monthly Cohort gathering?

 A. We strongly encourage all Core Team members to attend all six of the monthly Cohort gatherings.
 We also understand that sometimes things come up.
 As a general guideline, if you know up front that one of your potential Core Team members will miss more than one or two of the monthly gatherings, consider finding someone else for that spot on your team.

-Q. Portland and Washington County are too far away for us.
+Q. Portland and Washington County and Salem are too far away for us.
 Will IMIrJ be offering the Cohort in other parts of the state?

 A. IMIrJ is currently assessing the need for and our capacity to actively accompany and support faith communities engaging in immigrant justice and sanctuary work in other regions of the state.
-If you are interested, please contact us at sanctuarycohort [at] gmail.com so we can explore the options together!
+If you are interested, please contact us at sarah [at] imirj.org so we can explore the options together!

-Contact Sanctuary Cohort Organizer, Sarah K. Loose, at sanctuarycohort [at] gmail.com!
+Contact Sanctuary Cohort Organizer, Sarah K. Loose, at sarah [at] imirj.org!